codelingo/flows/README.md

-# flows
+# Flows

-Flow configurations that can be deployed on the CodeLingo Platform
+Flow configurations that can be deployed on the CodeLingo Platform.